regl-project/regl/README.md

 ## Setup

 `regl` has no dependencies, so setting it up is pretty easy.
-There are 3 basic ways to do this:
+There are 2 basic ways to do this:

-### Live editing

-To try out regl right away, you can use the live editor in the [gallery](http://regl.party/examples).

 ### npm